bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 The Root Mean Square Error is similar to the Standard Deviation.
 But instead of being calculated with respect to a single mean with a bunch of points dispersed around it, the RMSE is using the prediction *model* as the mean, and slowly moving along it and seeing how far the values are off of it on average.

 RMSE Rule of Thumb for test data: Lower the better.
-The test set RMSE should be less than 10% of the range in the numeric response variable.
+The test set RMSE should be less than 10% of the range in the numeric response variable, or in this case, the RMSE should be less than 10% of the range in deck prices.

 ### The Results - JUST TELL ME ALREADY!